Are Mortgage Rates Going Up? Current Interest Rate & Future Outlook

 Standard Variable Rate (SVR) mortgages

-If you’ve lapsed onto your lender’s SVR (perhaps because your fixed rate period has ended) then your rate is almost certain to go up too - though with an SVR the lender isn’t limited by the size of the base rate change.
+If you’ve lapsed onto your lender’s SVR (perhaps because your fixed-rate period has ended) your rate is almost certain to go up.

-The lender might increase your rate by 0.75% for example, even though the base rate only moved by 0.50%.
+With this type of mortgage, a lender doesn’t have to stick to the change in Bank rate.
+They could increase your rate by 0.75%, for example, even though the Bank rate only went up by 0.50%.

-In the minutes from its meeting in December, the MPC pointed out that how it handles the base rate will “depend significantly” on precisely how we exit the EU.
+In the minutes from its meeting in December, the MPC stated that how it handles the Bank rate will “depend significantly” on precisely how we exit the EU.
 It noted that its monetary policy could move “in either direction”.

-Clearly, it’s an uncertain time, but we should have a better idea of how the base rate is likely to move once we know more about what Brexit will mean in practice, and how that impacts the economy.
+We should have a better idea of how the Bank rate is likely to move once we know more about what Brexit will mean in practice, and how that impacts the economy.

 Is now a good time to get a mortgage?

-But if you want to secure the absolute lowest rate possible to guard your repayments against any imminent rate increases, then considering a fixed rate deal could be a smart move.
+If you want to secure the absolute lowest rate possible to protect your repayments against any imminent rate increases, then considering a fixed-rate deal could be a smart move.

-It’s important to not automatically assume the lowest interest rate will be the most competitive deal though - you’ll need to consider the true cost of the mortgage, which takes into account any fees and incentives that may come with it.
+If you want to find the most competitive deal you need to consider the true cost of the mortgage, which takes into account any fees and incentives that come with it.